Canterbury travel guide

 Hiring a car in Canterbury

 Expect to pay £1.49 per litre in Canterbury (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.77 and £23.69.
-Economy (Class Economy Car or similar) is the most popular car type to hire in Canterbury, while also 71% cheaper than other types, on average.
+Depending on the size of your car hire, filling up the tank will cost between £17.81 and £23.75.
+The most frequently booked car type in Canterbury is Intermediate (Nissan Qashqai or similar).
+If you’re looking to save money, though, keep in mind that Compact car hire (Peugeot 208 or similar) is, on average, 75% cheaper than other car hire types in the city.

 Expect to pay £1.49 per litre in Canterbury (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between £17.77 and £23.69.
-Economy (Class Economy Car or similar) is the most popular car type to hire in Canterbury, while also 71% cheaper than other types, on average.
+Depending on the size of your car hire, filling up the tank will cost between £17.81 and £23.75.
+The most frequently booked car type in Canterbury is Intermediate (Nissan Qashqai or similar).
+If you’re looking to save money, though, keep in mind that Compact car hire (Peugeot 208 or similar) is, on average, 75% cheaper than other car hire types in the city.